 Wisconsin roofs are often replaced after wind, hail, branches, or storm events.
 Storm work should be documented carefully, but homeowners should be cautious about insurance promises.

 Coverage depends on policy terms, deductible, covered cause of loss, exclusions, and whether the policy pays replacement cost or actual cash value.
-The Wisconsin Office of the Commissioner of Insurance explains replacement cost and actual cash value differently; homeowners should speak with their insurer or agent for policy-specific interpretation.
+Wisconsin OCI explains that replacement cost is the amount needed to repair or replace damages with materials of similar kind and quality, while actual cash value generally subtracts depreciation.
+Homeowners should speak with their insurer or agent for policy-specific interpretation.
 Wisconsin OCI Homeowner's Insurance FAQ

 After a storm, do not climb on a wet, icy, steep, or damaged roof.
-From the ground and from inside the house, document what you can: missing shingles, shingles in the yard, damaged gutters or vents, tree impact, new water stains, visible attic leaks if safely accessible, the storm date, emergency temporary repairs, and receipts.
+From the ground and from inside the home, document what you can:

 There is no safe statewide sentence that says every Wisconsin roof replacement always needs a permit or never needs a permit.
 Wisconsin has a statewide Uniform Dwelling Code framework for one- and two-family dwellings.
-For broader remodel permit planning, use the Wisconsin and Michigan permit planning guide as a companion article.
 Wisconsin DSPS explains that the UDC is the statewide building code for one- and two-family dwellings built since June 1, 1980, and that it is enforced in all Wisconsin municipalities.
 Wisconsin DSPS Uniform Dwelling Code

 | Jurisdiction example | What the public guidance says | Practical takeaway |